 - The average rent will be about $675.
 The monthly rent for the house as a whole is set, but the co-op members will decide how to divide the cost per each individual room.

-- The move-in date is planned for September, however this could shift as the process of developing a house often does.
+- The move-in date is planned for November 1st, however this could shift as the process of developing a house often does.
 It would be best if the founding members have flexible housing situations prior to move-in.
+If the house opens early, folks can move in free of charge!
+First rent payments will be November 1st.

 - Co-op members will need to income qualify.
-The exact income cap isn’t yet determined, but will likely be around $33,400/year.
+The income cap for Ingram Court is $34,400/year.
 Members will also need to be able to show they have sufficient income to cover the rent, food, and utility costs associated with living in the co-op.
-Also, know that City regulations can make it very challenging for students to income qualify, but there are some exceptions for non-traditional students (over the age of 24, or with dependent children, or working more than 30 hours a week).
+Also, know that City regulations can make it very challenging for students to income qualify, but there are some exceptions for non-traditional students (over the age of 24, or with dependent children, or with a documented disability are some examples).

-- This year the City has also instituted an asset qualification process limiting residents of affordable housing to having no more than $55,000 in savings or investments.
+- This year the City has also instituted an asset qualification process limiting residents of affordable housing to having no more than $55,000 in liquid assets.

 - The house is 4600sf, and will have 12 bedrooms, 6 bathrooms, and one big kitchen.